 So vaccine makers need to put something in the vaccine that the body recognizes as foreign in order to provoke an immune response.

 Most attenuated viruses and bacteria are too weak to stimulate a strong immune response.

 So in order to make a stronger response, aluminum is added to many of the childhood vaccines.

 The body reacts to aluminum because it recognizes it as a poison, but the immune system can’t attack aluminum.
 In fact, new research shows that aluminum is sequestered within the body’s own cells.

-Instead it treats the foreign aluminum like an allergen, and makes a TH2 response.
+The human body treats the foreign aluminum like an allergen, and makes a TH2 response.